If you want to figure out the prime empirical evidence of benefits that big data has brought, there is no greater example than Healthcare.

 - Read more: Data trend 2016

-Fortunately, by analyzing her tumor with data analysis method, the experts in Foundation Medicine discovered a flaw in her gene that could be treated with a drug called Xalcori.
-Within three months of using drug, her cancer was nearly gone.
+Fortunately, by analyzing her tumour with a data analysis method, the experts in Foundation Medicine discovered a flaw in her gene that could be treated with a drug called Xalcori.
+Within three months of using a drug, her cancer was nearly gone.
 Thanks to big data, Foundation Medicine and many other cancer researchers have saved a lot of patients.

 This is just one of many examples of how big data helps create better healthcare industry.
 Hospitals and clinics can make their services more efficient by applying data analytics in patient’s data management or medication system.

 Besides this, rather than conducting expensive experiments to make new medicines or to create alternative treatment methods, using computer simulations based on data analytics would get faster and more accurate results.
 Better yet, the greater potential of big data is the genetic analysis that enables to identify genetic factors in just a few hours instead of many weeks in previous time.
 Here are some specific ways that show how big data benefits the healthcare industry.

 Going to hospital costs a great deal of time and money.
 You have to make an appointment in advance but sometimes still wait for hours to see doctors, and then stand in line to get your medicines.
 By utilizing data analytic, patients’ last health records can be used to reduce the diagnostic process and avoid cost-intensive treatments that they did not work in history.
 For hospitals, data and health records can help them predict which patients will require treatment and when they would require it.
 It is also easier to schedule appointments or arrange patient accommodation.